 - There are three types of grass: lawn, cereal, and bamboo.
 Adventurers in a swamp may encounter sawgrass.

-- Carnivorous plants are never represented as anything but pure fantasy with giant man-eating snapping jaws and writhing vines.
+- Carnivorous plants are rarely represented as anything but pure fantasy with giant man-eating snapping jaws and writhing vines.
+If they are a real species, they'll almost always be Venus flytraps.
 There are probably close to 1000 different species of insectivorous plants around the world with New World and Asian pitcher plants, sundew, bladderworts, butterworts and others, many of which are perfectly "weird" and photogenic without any fabrication at all.
-The Venus Flytrap gets extra props for Charles Darwin calling it "the most wonderful plant in the world."
+The Venus flytrap gets extra props for Charles Darwin calling it "the most wonderful plant in the world".

 - The only cactus to regularly be named in fiction are saguaro and prickly pear.
 The latter is actually a genus containing ~200 species, but saying which kind of prickly pear would spoil the Alliterative Name, so never mind.

 - Plants that produce edible things are far more well known by what they produce than the plants themselves.
 For example, an apple tree and an orange tree will be depicted as exactly the same aside from what fruit is growing on them.
 Even then, expect to find made-up ones alongside more familiar fruit.